-Length of Training Period
+Length of Transition Period

-These agreements are for training and consulting, not for the seller to work in your new business.
-You will quickly alienate the seller if you ask them to perform routine tasks in the business as opposed to training you and passing along their knowledge and helping ensure a smooth transition.
+These agreements are for training and consulting, not for the seller to perform routine work in the business.
+You will quickly alienate the seller if you ask them to perform routine operational tasks, as opposed to focusing on passing along their knowledge and helping ensure a smooth transition.

 Design a Transition Plan

-Written Training Plan
+Written Transition Plan

 You can begin creating a draft of the transition plan during the due diligence period.
 You will likely ask the seller dozens of questions regarding operations of the business during due diligence, and these questions can serve as the basis for the training agenda.
-Compose a comprehensive list of any important items, issues, or questions you develop about the business during the sale process that you think should be covered during the training period.
-This will lead to a more effective transition period and maximize the use of the time that was agreed to in the training agreement.
+Compose a comprehensive list of any important items, issues, or questions you develop about the business during the sale process that you think should be covered during the transition.
+This will lead to a more effective transition period and maximize the use of the time agreed to in the training agreement.

 Put the Following Information in Writing:

-- A timeline for the process as a whole, as well as timelines for each step in the process
+- A timeline for the process as a whole, as well as timelines for each step

 - Priorities for each item on the agenda